IK8933/Mongodb/README.md

 ## Usage
 Once installed and running, the Social Network API allows you to manage users, thoughts (posts), reactions, and friend connections through API requests.
-You can use Insomnia or Postman to test the foendints:
+You can use Insomnia, Thunder client, or Postman to test: (https://github.com/IK8933/Mongodb/blob/main/Assets/API-file-routes.png))

 ## License
 License: https://opensource.org/licenses/MIT